 A: Yes.
-You can bring any water bottle into the exam room that contains water only.
-Water bottle(s) must be kept on the floor under your desk during the exam.
+You can bring any water bottle into the exam room containing only water.
+The water bottle(s) must be on the floor under your desk during the exam.
 No other beverages are permitted into the examination room without pre-approval.